 Obstructive sleep apnea (OSA) can cause hundreds of interruptions to your sleep each night.
 The condition occurs when your airways become blocked while you sleep.
 To resume normal breathing, you will wake, either fully or partially.
-Dr. Hopkin understands the far-reaching current and future effects of OSA and offers effective sleep apnea treatment procedures at his Bountiful, UT, practice.
+Dr. Hopkin understands the far-reaching current and future effects of OSA and offers effective sleep apnea treatment procedures at his Salt Lake City, UT, practice.
 He can address the condition using non-invasive, custom-made oral appliances.
 With his personalized care, you can enjoy improved breathing patterns and overall increased physical health.

 Obstructive sleep apnea is a fairly common condition, and experts are becoming more aware of its prevalence among American adults.
 If you suffer from OSA, the tissues of your soft palate or throat will relax while you sleep.
 As the soft tissues loosen and sag, they will block your throat so that air cannot pass through normally.
 In some cases, your tongue may relax back into the throat, having a similar effect.